nens/threedi-docs/source/h_schema_300.rst

 1D2D
 ^^^^

+Tables in database schema 219:

+- v2_exchange_line
+- v2_potential_breach

+Tables in database schema 300:

+- exchange_line
+- potential_breach

+For a complete and detailed overview of the changes in each of the tables and columns, see <other/3Di database schema 219 to schema 300.xlsx>`_

 There will be some impactful changes to the schematisation of 1D2D exchange, but this is mainly governed by attributes of schematisation objects in the 1D category.